 For Servers: It’s a Tie

-Both services offer dedicated IP options with their VPN subscription in Australia.
+Both services offer dedicated IP options with their VPN subscription in Canada.
 Since it’s considered an add-on, it will cost additional prices.
-So, with CyberGhost for an additional AU$5/month, you can get a dedicated IP address in the UK, Australia, France, Germany, Canada, or the US.
+So, with CyberGhost for an additional CA$5/month, you can get a dedicated IP address in the UK, France, Germany, Canada, or the US.
 Meanwhile, the NordVPN is a bit more expensive – 5.83/month.
 You can also choose from the same five countries, but there’s the Netherlands instead of Canada.
-With NordVPN, you can only purchase the dedicated IP with the annual subscription in Australia.
-That means it will cost you $70 for the 12 month period.
+With NordVPN, you can only purchase the dedicated IP with the annual subscription in Canada.
+That means it will cost you CA$70 for the 12 month period.

-When talking about the exclusive features, NordVPN offers SmartPlay to unblock geographically restricted websites in Australia.
+When talking about the exclusive features, NordVPN offers SmartPlay to unblock geographically restricted websites.
 They have also implemented additional features like connection pausing or dark web monitoring.

 In comparison, CyberGhost offers Smart rules, a combination of CyberGhost launch rules, Wi-Fi protection, Exceptions, and App rules.